LeeHolmes/pyco/README.md

 ## Using pyco
 Pyco has many features to simplify your interactive experience.

 You've already entered some simple calculations and might have already noticed some of these.
-While entering calculations, pyco lets you edit them in the way that you are used to with many other programs: _HOME_ and _END_ to go to the beginning and end of lines, arrow keys to move left and right, and even up and down to have pyco bring back a calculation that you've previously entered.
+While entering calculations, pyco lets you edit them in the way that you are used to with many other programs: _HOME_ and _END_ to go to the beginning and end of lines, arrow keys to move left and right, and even up and down to have pyco bring a calculation that you've previously entered.

 ### Example
 From the previous calculation, what happens if you tipped at 15%?
 Press the _UP_ key and notice that pyco re-populates your calculation from what you previously typed.
 Use the left and right arrow keys (and backspace or delete) to change the 1.2 to 1.15.
 Then push ENTER.